KIA PUTS STING INTO QUEENSLAND POLICING

 “The result is a road policing first for us, the first foreign car to perform these duties.”

-Kia Motors Australia Chief Operating Officer, Damien Meredith, said the policing role for the Stinger was an excellent outcome for Kia and a watershed moment for the brand image.
+Kia Australia Chief Operating Officer, Damien Meredith, said the policing role for the Stinger was an excellent outcome for Kia and a watershed moment for the brand image.

 “This level of public exposure and endorsement from a high profile government utility is something which wouldn’t have been on the radar just a few years ago,” Mr Meredith said.
 “It is just a beginning, but a very important one for us.”